openleb/openleb.github.io/README.md

 openleb.io Website
 =================

-openleb.io is a shared commons of data and tools for Lebanon made by the public for use by the public.
-This repository builds the front facing website for http://openleb.io
+[openleb.io](http://openleb.io) is a shared commons of data and tools for Lebanon made by the public for use by the public.
+This repository builds the front facing website.

 ## Contributing